hxruhime/osu-tp/README.md

 *Note: The amount moved past the barrier differs because of where the actual center of the sprite is.*

 # Unanticipated Behavior Occuring
-- user is able to move the osu! cursor out of monitor bounds more than halfway to the left.
+- user is able to move the osu! cursor out of monitor bounds more than halfway to where no monitor is present.
 - osu! then teleports the player's cursor back into regular play bounds.

 # Proposed Explaination